Vyral/jim-crotwell-recruiting/_posts/2019-06-11-deliver-personalized-landing-pages-generate-more-business.md

 enclosure_time:
 use_youtube_image: true
 youtube_alternate_image:
-youtube_code: X6T9PDBpVtk
+youtube_code: pYdDTmn8ug4
 ---

 {% include youtube.html %}

-As you remember,[ in my last video,](https://kwcareerquest.com/how-and-why-to-track-your-tech-related-expenses.html){: target="_blank"} we talked about how a single technology platform to run your business would save you thousands of dollars and make things much more efficient.&nbsp;
+As you remember,[in my last video,](https://kwcareerquest.com/how-and-why-to-track-your-tech-related-expenses.html){: target="_blank"} we talked about how a single technology platform to run your business would save you thousands of dollars and make things much more efficient.&nbsp;

 Now, we’ll examine the pieces of that platform.&nbsp;